AC State Estimation

 Breaking the Iterative Process

-The iterative process can be terminated using the solve!
+The iterative process can be terminated using the increment!

 function.
 The following code demonstrates how to utilize this function to break out of the iteration loop: